evidentlyai/evidently/docs/book/reports/class-performance.md

 ## Report customization

+* You can perform the analysis of relations between features and target only for selected columns.
 * You can pass relevant parameters to change the way some of the metrics are calculated, such as decision threshold or K to evaluate precision@K. See the available parameters [here](../reference/all-metrics.md)
 * You can use a [different color schema for the report](../customization/options-for-color-schema.md).
 * If you want to exclude some of the metrics, you can create a custom report by combining the chosen metrics.
 See the complete list [here](../reference/all-metrics.md)